phalcon/blog/data/posts/2015/05/2015-05-25-phalcon-2-0-2-released.md

 Phalcon 2.0.2 released
 ======================

 The development of Phalcon has been accelerated since we released 2.0.0.
 More and more contributors find [Zephir](http://zephir-lang.com/) very easy to understand and work with, and as a result it is time to release Phalcon 2.0.2.
 This version includes many features, bug fixes and improvements in terms of performance:

 - Added `stats()` methods to Beanstalk
 - Fixed segfault when a docblock does not have annotations [#10301](https://github.com/phalcon/cphalcon/issues/10301)
 - Fixed wrong number of parameters passed when triggering an event in `Mvc\Collection`
 - Now Mvc\Model checks if an attribute has a default value associated in the database and ignores it from the insert/update generated SQL
-- Readded `Http\Request::hasPut()` [#10283](https://github.com/phalcon/cphalcon/issues/10283)
+- Re-added `Http\Request::hasPut()` [GI:10283]
 - Phalcon\Text: Added method reduceSlashes() - Reduces multiple slashes in a string to single slashes
 - `Phalcon\Text`: Added method `concat()` - Concatenates strings using the separator only once without duplication in places concatenation
 - Added conditional on Session adapter `start()` to check if the session has already been started
 - Added `status()` function in Session adapter to return the status of the session (disabled/none/started)
 - Implementation of subqueries as expressions in PHQL
 - Performance improvements focused on PHP 5.6

 ### Subqueries

 One of the most requested requests by the community is now available in Phalcon 2.0.2.
 Now, you can take advantage of subqueries as shown below:

 ```sql
     $phql = "SELECT c.* FROM Shop\Cars c